Organic vs. Clean vs. Naturally-Derived

 Clean = transparency and safety, not certification.

-“Naturally-Derived” — nature with a little science (and one of our favorites)!
+“Naturally-Derived” — nature with a little science (and one of our favorites)

-Naturally-derived ingredients start as plants, minerals, or other natural sources…
+Naturally derived ingredients start as plants, minerals, or other natural sources—but they don’t stay in their wild form.

 • increase stability